ArchiAgrawal1369/Notes-Taking-App/README.md

 # Notes-Taking-App
-#### Angular + SpringBoot based Notes Taking Web Application
+#### Notes Taking Web Application | Technologies Used : Angular + SpringBoot + JPA + Java based

-The Notes Taking Application stores notes of different users and deletes all the notes other than last 10 recent notes on the hourly basis.
-It has been developed using Angular for frontend and SpringBoot for backend APIs.
+The Notes Taking Application stores notes of different users, where a user can login and view 10 recent notes.
+The application deletes all the notes other than last 10 recent notes on the hourly basis using a cron job.
+It has been developed using Angular for implementing user authentication and CRUD operations in the frontend, and SpringBoot for exposing REST APIs in the backend.

 ## Backend
 <ul>